ABOUT

 Life Along the Lakeshore

-When she is not working on communications strategy, Kimberlee enjoys being an Airbnb Superhost, baking sourdough, and exploring the lakeshore communities she now calls home.
+When she is not working on communications strategy, Kimberlee enjoys being an Airbnb Superhost, spending time with her husband and family, and exploring the lakeshore communities she now calls home.

 APPROACH